silentorb/marloth-story/workbench/twold/twold-scenes.md

 ### James Storyline

 - James tries to find Adelle
-- James discovers Adelle is older and married
 - James is depressed
 - James is haunted by a ghost version of Adelle
 - James is adopted